Teachers and Leaders of Red Cedar Zen

 Zoketsu Norman Fischer is our Founding Teacher, having supported Tim in creating the group in 1991.
 Norman is the founder and Director of the Everyday Zen Foundation (see their website for a few rich collection of Zen resources including over 1000 of Norman's excellent Dharma Talks).
 Norman was an abbot of San Francisco Zen Center and is a published poet and author.
 His most recent Dharma book is Training in Compassion: Zen Teachings on the Practice of Lojong (also available in Spanish) and his collections of poetry include “Slowly But Dearly” (2004), and “I Was Blown Back” (2005).
 Other collections include "Like a Walk Through a Park" (1980), "On Whether or Not To Believe in Your Mind" (1986), "The Devices" (1987), "Turn Left in Order to Go Right" (1989), “The Narrow Roads of Japan” (1998) and "Success," (2000).

 Nomon Tim Burnett Our Guiding Teacher is Nomon Tim Burnett.
 Tim has been a student of Zoketsu Norman Fischer since 1987 when he was a resident at San Francisco Zen Center's Green Gulch Farm.
 After sitting practice periods at Green Gulch and Tassajara Zen Monastery, Tim helped found the Bellingham Zen Practice Group in 1991.
 Tim was ordained as a Zen Priest by Norman in 2000, received Dharma Transmission in 2011, and was installed as Guiding Teacher of the sangha in April, 2017.
 A person of wide-ranging professional interests, Tim has been a botanist, carpenter, elementary school teacher, writer, and computer programmer.
-In addition to his work at the Guiding Teacher of Red Cedar Zen Community, Tim is also Executive Director of Mindfulness Northwest where he offers the Dharma in the form of secular mindfulness to many in local communities and professions.
+In addition to his work at the Guiding Teacher of Red Cedar Zen Community, Tim is Executive Director of Mindfulness Northwest where he offers the Dharma in the form of secular mindfulness to many in local communities and professions.

 Kanhō Chris Burkhart